 The use of alternative designs for some larger or complex projects may result in more competitive bids and lower costs.
 Accordingly, the EOR shall evaluate benefits from alternatives for the particular structure being developed and provide a recommendation for or against preparing alternative designs.
 The alternative designs recommended shall be supported by the evaluations included in the BDR.
-As a guide, the following should be considered in evaluating justification for alternative designs:
+As a guide, consider the following in evaluating justification for alternative designs: